 Almost, all imperial empires follow the same style.
 First, they conquered territories.
 Then those territories adopt the new culture.
 Then the people of these territories demand equal stature.
 And then eventually empire flames out but the imperial culture remains (ashishb’s note: Christianity, Islam, English, and French are some of those cultural remnants which can be seen all around the world).

 Not only all empires are founded on blood and used war and oppression to maintain themselves, but also they are the source of almost all modern cultures.
-There is no untainted authentic civilization which is without those sins.
+There is no untainted authentic civilization that is without those sins.

 The Law of Religion

-Along with money and empires, religion is the third unifier of the mankind.
+Along with money and empires, religion is the third unifier of mankind.
 Religion is a system of human norms and values founded on the belief in a superhuman order.
 The religions which are universal and missionary like Islam and Christianity succeed in spreading themselves.